Twins vs. Mets Player Props Betting Odds

 Lindor Stats

-- Lindor has 132 hits with 31 doubles, two triples, 26 home runs and 55 walks.
+- Francisco Lindor has collected 133 hits with 31 doubles, two triples, 26 home runs and 55 walks.
 He has driven in 85 runs with 25 stolen bases.

-- Lindor hopes to build on a three-game hitting streak in this matchup.
-During his last five outings he is hitting .273 with two doubles, two home runs, a walk and six RBI.
+- Lindor has picked up at least one hit in four straight games.
+During his last five outings he is batting .273 with two doubles, a home run and four RBI.

 Lindor Recent Games